ianlenehan/blake-quiz/README.md

 * Part 4: Once a quiz has been completed, a student may double check their score by clicking on the quiz name.

-Once the quiz has been completed, the student may reset local storage to start again, or offer their friend the opportunity to compete.
+Once the quiz has been completed, the student may reset local storage to start again.
+Otherwise, local storage will persist all data with a page refresh.
+Reset can only be done when the quiz has been completed.